Teambook for Work and Project Scheduling

 • Projects waiting for final approval

-Once the work is confirmed, you can assign it to a person in seconds.
+Once the work is confirmed, you can confirm it in seconds using a simple right click or bulk edit feature.

 Step 4: Schedule recurring and non-project work